JacqBlaq/Androids-Basics-Udacity-TourGuide/README.md

 ## Androids-Basics-Udacity-TourGuide
-Project from my Androids Basics Udacity Course (Currently reformating code to be be able to upload on github) So for the meantime email me for file: jacquelyngboyor@gmail.com
+Project from my Androids Basics Udacity Course (Currently refactoring code to be be able to upload on github) So for the meantime email me for file: jacquelyngboyor@gmail.com
 - Tour Guide app.
 - 15 sites to see in Tokyo Japan
 - (3 Hotels, 3 Restaurants, 2 Museums, 2 Nightclubs, 2 Shopping Centers, 2 Supermarkets, 1 Metro station)
-- App contains custom objects for storing informastion
+- App contains custom objects for storing information
 - Contains custom adapter
 - Use of Fragments